 Revpar is normally calculated as by multiplying the Hotel Average daily room rate (ADR) by the rate of its occupancy or dividing the hotel’s room revenue by the total available number of rooms in the given duration.

 High Occupancy means the maximum number of rooms sold for that day, Whereas a Higher Revpar gives the right profit index as the high revenue is based on the average room sold along with occupancy keeping both measurements in check.

-Using a professionals Hotel PMS can offer you this calculation on daily, weekly, monthly and periodically to come up precise predictions as well as projections for budgets respectively.
+Using a professionals Hotel PMS Software can offer you this calculation daily, weekly, monthly, and periodically to come up with precise predictions as well as projections for budgets respectively.
 Since the Revpar only takes into account the earning from the room, not the operational costs, it doesn’t have the right calculations for organization profits.
 As higher occupancy rate results into high Revpar still doesn’t signify higher profitability if the rooms are sold at reasonable low rates to increase the occupancy.

 RevPar alone cannot be the profitability index for Hotel businesses as there are many operational costs one needs to include for coming at accurate information.
 GOPPAR is another hotel revenue strategy that takes into consideration both revenue and operational costs.

 GOPPAR is calculated by dividing the Gross Operating Profit by the number of rooms available in the hotel.
 It is a better picture of the current status of the Hotel business and offers better insights into revenue generation.

 Zero Based Budgeting

 Although GOPPAR takes into account both the revenue and operational costs still these are not transparent to the smallest expenses which might be required to improve the efficiency of the whole system.
 A Zero-based concept has proven to be quite successful where everything starts from scratch i.e. zero only.
 Every part of the budget is planned from zero keeping factors like increase cost of manpower, forecasting, predictions, and marketing as well as inflation in check.